-Caitlyn Collins is an Assistant Professor of Sociology at Washington University in St. Louis.
-Her research examines the cultural and political production of inequality.
-She investigates how cultural attitudes and public policies intersect to shape people’s daily lives in vastly different ways depending on their social location.
-Specifically, Collins uses qualitative methods to understand the influence of public policies on gender inequality at work and in family life.
+I am an Assistant Professor of Sociology at Washington University in St. Louis.
+My research examines the production and consequences of social inequality.
+I use qualitative methods to understand gender inequality in the workplace and in family life.

-A book based on this research called Impossible Ideals: How Women Work and Care in Europe and America is under contract with Princeton University Press.
+A book based on this research called Making Motherhood Work: How Women Manage Careers and Caregiving is under contract with Princeton University Press.

 I received my PhD in Sociology from The University of Texas at Austin and my BA in Sociology from Whitman College.
 My research is supported by the National Science Foundation, American Association of University Women, German Academic Exchange Service (DAAD), and the Department of Sociology, Center for Women’s and Gender Studies, Urban Ethnography Lab, Swedish Excellence Endowment, Center for European Studies, and College of Liberal Arts at UT Austin.
 I am a 2018 Work and Family Researchers Network Early Career Fellow.